dreamsdk/codeblocks/wxMSW/src/docs/qt/install.md

 cross-compile for that architectures)

-Then, create a build directory (under the wxWidgets folder), configure for Andrid (disable currently unsupported/uneeded features) and run make:
+Then, create a build directory (under the wxWidgets folder), configure for Android (disable currently unsupported/unneeded features) and run make:

     cd ~/src/wxWidgets
     mkdir bldqt5droid